RPC API

 IMPORTANT

-Nested parameter destructuring is on the known limitations list and will be supported in future versions.
+Nested parameter destructuring is a known limitation and will be supported in future versions.

 Rest parameters